 Finally, remember that the costs of ERP go beyond licencing.
 When calculating the TCO of various ERP solutions, factor in implementation and operating expenses related to customisation, maintenance, training, upgrades and support.
 These costs will vary from one provider to the next, so do your due diligence and ask a lot of questions to get a clear estimate of the total outlay, both Capex and Opex.

 History of ERP

 What we now refer to as ERP started in the 1960s with the invention of material requirements planning (MRP) systems.
 Manufacturers used MRP software to plan production schedules, make sure they had all the necessary supplies for production runs and track finished inventory.
 Two decades later, technology providers developed manufacturing resource planning, or MRP II, systems.
 While MRP II software still targeted manufacturers, it offered new capabilities for improved production planning.

-While hosted ERP solutions were available from application service providers before the advent of cloud ERP, these systems tended to be expensive and complex.
+While hosted ERP solutions were available from application service providers, these systems tended to be expensive and complex.

-Then, in 1998, NetSuite launched the first cloud ERP.
+Then, in 1998, NetSuite launched the first true cloud ERP.
 The cloud operating model revolutionised this space because it greatly reduced the upfront investment and made operating costs predictable.
-There was no need to purchase servers or hire an IT staff because the vendor managed the infrastructure and pushed out upgrades automatically.
+With SaaS ERP, there was no need to purchase servers or hire an IT staff because the vendor managed the infrastructure and pushed out upgrades automatically.